feimosi/baguetteBox.js/README_of_double_click_trigger_feature.md

 >    }
 > ```
 > ### Keep in mind that if you set `dblTrigger` to `false` which means you are not enable double click trigger feature, set the `singleClickCallBack` will take no effect.
+> ### __[Tip]__ You can define the timeout value that differentiates a double click and a single click by setting `doubleClickJudgeTimeout` option.
+If two successive clicks on an image has a time defference less than its value, it will be regraded as a double click, otherwise its a single click.
+This option's values is metered by milliseconds.
 > ### Below I've got a full example (ommitted unrelated parts):
 > ### __HTML__
 > ```html